Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Validation of FEM modeling

+The ring with no flux quantization experiences a torque because the field is less perturbed when $\vecc{B}_0$ is parallel to the area of the hole than when it is perpendicular.
+Hence, it takes less supercurrent to expel the field when $\theta=\pi/2$ or $3\pi/2$.
+When the area of the hole is perpendicular to $\vecc{B}_0$ the torque on the ring vanishes due to symmetry, since it is as likely to tilt clockwise or counter-clockwise, in other words, it is in an unstable equilibrium.
+The stable configuration for the ring including flux quantization and no trapped flux, i.e., $\Phi_t=0$, is to be oriented so that no flux is threading the hole, i.e., $\pi/2$ or $3\pi/2$.
+The difference is that the torque is stronger due to additional current from flux quantization that keeps $\Phi_t=0$ when $\theta \neq \pi/2$ or $3\pi/2$.
 For the case of a ring with one trapped flux quantum parallel to $\vecc{B}_0$, the configuration in which the least supercurrent is generated is that where $\vecc{B}_0$ is parallel to the trapped flux quantum, since $\vecc{B}_0$ is chosen so that the flux through the hole equals $\Phi_0$ when the ring is perpendicular to the field.
 Thus, the ring will experience a torque that will force it to $\theta=0$.
 For $\theta=\pi$ the ring will be unstable because the flux through the hole at this configuration is maximum ($\Phi=2\Phi_0$).

-\subsection{Flux quantization: a ring and levitation}
+\paragraph{Flux quantization: a ring and levitation}

-Ref.~\cite{carles_2020} provides an analytic formula for the trap frequency along the vertical direction for levitating a ring in a quadrupole field, including flux quantization.
-We compared FEM-2D simulations to this formula for a ring with inner and outer radii of 0.4$\,\mu$m and 0.5$\,\mu$m, respectively, thickness of 50$\,$nm and $\lambda_L=50\,$nm in an \AHC{} trap with coil radius and separation of 10$\,\mu$m and a current of 3$\,$A. Using FEM-2D and assuming zero flux trapped in the ring, we obtain ($212\pm 0.6$)\,\si{kHz}, which is in good agreement with the 209$\,$\si{kHz} predicted by Ref.~\cite{carles_2020}.
-We also calculated the inductance of a ring with flux quantization with FEM and obtained $(2\pm0.14)$\,\si{pH}, which is in good agreement with $1.6\,$\si{pH} predicted by Ref.~\cite{SCrings}.
+Ref.~\cite{carles_2020} provides an analytical formula for the trap frequency along the vertical direction for levitating a ring in a quadrupole field, including flux quantization.
+We compared FEM-2D simulations to this formula for a ring with inner and outer radii of 0.4$\,\muup$m and 0.5$\,\muup$m, respectively, thickness of 50$\,$nm and $\lambda_L=50\,$nm in an \AHC{} trap with coil radius and separation of 10$\,\muup$m and a current of 3$\,$A. Using FEM-2D and assuming zero flux trapped in the ring, we obtain ($212\pm 0.6$)\,\si{kHz}, which is in good agreement with the 209$\,$\si{kHz} predicted by Ref.~\cite{carles_2020}.
+We also calculated the inductance of such a superconducting ring with flux quantization with FEM and obtained $(2\pm0.14)$\,\si{pH}, which is in good agreement with $1.6\,$\si{pH} predicted by Ref.~\cite{SCrings}.